The best customer experience content delivered right to your inbox.

-As mentioned previously, in the days of physical customer service centers, scaling up meant building or finding a new office.
+As mentioned previously, in the early days of CX management, scaling up your customer support meant building or finding a new office.
 However, CCaaS solutions enable your business to scale your contact center up or down easily to meet demand by week, month, or holiday.

 Managers can add agents to the platform, give them the necessary access rights, and have them onboarded in a single day.
 When support needs to scale for busier times, it’s easy to add agents because you don’t need to supply an entire hardware setup or new office space.

 3. Better security

-Cloud platforms are required to follow more stringent data security laws, and are inherently more secure than on-site call centers.
+Cloud contact center service platforms are required to follow more stringent data security laws, and are inherently more secure than on-site call centers.
 Whereas on-site call centers can have paper trails and physical hard drives (which can be hacked), CCaaS platforms store data in the cloud, lowering the threat of local intrusion.

 In fact, cloud-based contact center service providers are required to adhere to stringent privacy laws like HIPAA, SOC, ISO 27001, and PCI DSS.
 Each of these laws gives CCaaS platforms a competitive edge over on-site legacy systems that aren’t required to follow the same protocols or laws.
 However, UJET is uniquely positioned above other CCaaS platforms as our CRM data unification significantly reduces the effort associated with keeping the contact center compliant with global data residency laws and data sovereignty requirements.